fastify/fastify/docs/Guides/Database.md

 database's schema and prevent data loss.

-As stated at the beginning of the guide, Fastify is database agnostic and any NodeJS database migration tool can be used with it.
+As stated at the beginning of the guide, Fastify is database agnostic and any Node.js database migration tool can be used with it.
 We will give an example of using [Postgrator](https://www.npmjs.com/package/postgrator) which has support for Postgres, MySQL, SQL Server and SQLite.
 For MongoDB migrations, please check [migrate-mongo](https://www.npmjs.com/package/migrate-mongo).

 #### [Postgrator](https://www.npmjs.com/package/postgrator)

-Postgrator is NodeJS SQL migration tool that uses a directory of SQL scripts to alter the database schema.
+Postgrator is Node.js SQL migration tool that uses a directory of SQL scripts to alter the database schema.
 Each file an migrations folder need to follow the
 pattern: ` [version].[action].[optional-description].sql`.